sqlxpert/lights-off-aws/README.md

   EC2 Windows or commercial Linux instance (but [other EC2 instances have a 1-minute minimum](https://aws.amazon.com/blogs/aws/new-per-second-billing-for-ec2-instances-and-ebs-volumes/));
-  of ongoing storage charges for stopped EC2 instances and RDS databases; and of charges that resume when AWS automatically starts an RDS database that has been stopped for 7 days.
+  of ongoing storage charges for stopped EC2 instances and RDS databases; and of charges that resume when RDS automatically restarts a database that has been stopped for 7 days.
 Other AWS charges may apply!

 * Test the AWS Lambda functions, SQS queue and IAM policies in your own AWS environment.
 To help improve Lights Off, please submit